Tour de Majorca, Spain Europe’s ultimate Road Cycling Tour!

 - Trip Outline

 Experience the very best biking vacation Europe has to offer on the island of Majorca!

 Majorca has been the preferred training ground for many cycling pros and aspiring amateurs for decades.
 No other place in Europe seems to offer this amazing mix of quiet scenic roads, mild climate, stunning scenery, good food and lots of culture.
-All this makes Mallorca a cyclists dream come true.
+All this makes Mallorca a cyclist’s dream come true!
 Our Tour de Majorca features the most fabled and scenic roads and we combine them all into a great tour of the island.
-For the first 4 days we cross the islands Sierra Tranumtana range, the second half of the trip we will explore the northern part of the island from our base near Pollenca.
-You will get to stay in some of Majorca’s most amazing fincas.
-These are century old farm houses that are converted into small luxury hotels.
-Often they combine tourism with agriculture.
-There is nothing like having dinner on an ancient stone patiio amidst a 700 year old olive grove.
+For the first 4 days we cross the island’s Sierra Tranumtana range, the second half of the trip we will explore the northern part of the island from our base near Pollenca.
+You will get to stay in some of Majorca’s most amazing fincas: century old farmhouses that are converted into small luxury hotels, which often combine tourism with agriculture.
+Imagine having dinner on an ancient stone patio amidst a 700-year-old olive grove.

 This tour offers amazing road cycling for intermediate to expert road cyclists with several options available every day, while you get to enjoy Majorca’s food, culture and hospitality.

 Plan to arrive in Palma de Majorca on Saturday, the day before the tour.
 This allows you to acclimatize and spend some time in the old city of Palma.
 We can assist with your hotel booking in Palma.